PurwadhikaDev/AlphaGroup_JC_DS_FT_Jogja_06_FinalProject/README.md

 This project was initiated to help Bradlees develop a data-driven customer retention strategy.
 By analyzing historical customer behavior and applying machine learning models, with a focus on Recall and retention cost optimization, the project aims to:

-- Identify high-risk churn customers
+- Identify high-risk churn customers;
-- Support targeted and cost-efficient retention efforts
+- Support targeted and cost-efficient retention efforts;
-- Minimize revenue loss and improve marketing effectiveness
+- Minimize revenue loss and improve marketing effectiveness;
-- Provide actionable insights to enhance long-term profitability
+- Provide actionable insights to enhance long-term profitability.

-Through this approach, Bradlees can shift from reactive to proactive engagement, strengthen customer loyalty, and make smarter, data-driven business decisions
+Through this approach, Bradlees can shift from reactive to proactive engagement, strengthen customer loyalty, and make smarter, data-driven business decisions.

 ## Technologies Used:
 This project leverages a variety of Python-based tools and libraries to perform data preprocessing, modeling, evaluation, and interpretation: